dwhiffing/fury/content/aar/nf/nf11_px/body.md

 the forward Spruance destroyers with poor intercept geometry for my Standards at closer range.
 In those cases two-shot salvos of SeaSparrows settle the issue.
 When the dust settles Cowpens has a dozen SM-2s left, Anzio 24, Yarnell 1 and the Perry around a dozen.
-The plan worked!
+The plan worked\!
 I've preserved my fighters and their anti-air stores for follow-up attacks and still have a modicum of SAM coverage.
 All ships shut down their radars and go black.